800,000 Washington residents owe student-loan money — to the tune of $24B

 The legislation Ferguson is requesting passed the Democratic-controlled House in 2017, but died in the Senate, where the chair of the higher education committee was a Republican.
 In 2018, Kevin Ranker, D-Orcas Island, will chair the Senate Higher Education Committee — and he’s also a sponsor of the bill.

-Called the Student Loan Bill of Rights, the legislation would give Washington the authority to license and regulate student-loan servicers, and would establish some rules of the road for those services, said Mike Webb, legislative-affairs director for the attorney general’s office.
+Called the Student Loan Bill of Rights, the legislation would give Washington the authority to license and regulate student-loan servicers, and would establish some rules of the road for those services, said Mike Webb, chief of staff for the attorney general’s office.
 A loan servicer is a company that handles a loan, including sending bills, processing payments, answering questions and changing payment plans.

 Among other things, the bill would require a loan servicer to detail all the options for repaying a loan, including such options as income-driven repayment plans, to borrowers.
 Under the current rules, that doesn’t always happen, Ferguson said.
 And it would also establish a student-loan advocate at the state level to respond to complaints and direct borrowers to resources.